luigifreda/rosdocker/README.md

 An old heritage:
 - `tradr` (built on top of `ros:indigo`) (`ubuntu:14.04`) (it was used during the [TRADR](https://www.tradr-project.eu/) program)

-Now, you can easily add your new custom one.
+Now, you can easily add your new custom docker file.

 ## 3DMR

-In order to run the `noetic_3dmr`container, which can host the [3DMR project](https://github.com/luigifreda/3dmr), check you are connected to the network and run:
+In order to build and run the `noetic_3dmr` image/container, which can host the [3DMR project](https://github.com/luigifreda/3dmr), check you are connected to the network and run these commands:
 `$ ./build.sh noetic`
 `$ ./build.sh noetic_3dmr`